nathanhleung/blog-old.nathanhleung.com/apps.md

 The App Server is running on a free Heroku dyno, so the log in process may take longer than expected.
 Please be patient.

 [![FBLA Yard Sale App Icon](https://i.imgur.com/8PgoUMY.png)](https://play.google.com/store/apps/details?id=com.nathanhleung.fblayardsale)

+## Apps Privacy Policy

+### Your Information

+When you sign up for an app, we collect the personal information you give us such as your name, address and email address.

+### Consent

+When you provide us with personal information to sign up, we imply that you consent to our collecting it and using it for that specific reason only.

+### Security

+To protect your personal information, we take reasonable precautions and follow industry best practices to make sure it is not inappropriately lost, misused, accessed, disclosed, altered or destroyed.

+### Changes

+We reserve the right to modify this privacy policy at any time, so please review it frequently.
+Changes and clarifications will take effect immediately upon their posting on the website.